-If you think you will come home late, make plans for returning home before going out; travel in pairs or small groups and make plans to share a ride with those travelling home to your area of Paris.
+If you think you will come home late, let your hosts know of your plans, and make plans for returning home before going out; travel in pairs or small groups and make plans to share a ride with those travelling home to your area of Paris.
 Have cash or a credit card on hand for emergencies like an unexpected need to get home.